tomalrussell/nismod_teaching_kit/docs/lecture_08/Lecture_8.3.md

----
-title: Mini-Lecture 8.3 -- Characterising hazards and risk calculations for infrastructure networks
+# Mini-Lecture 8.3 -- Characterising hazards and risk calculations for infrastructure networks
-keywords:
-- Probabilistic hazards
-- Loss-probability curves
-- Risk calculations
-authors:
-- Raghav Pant
----

 This mini-lecture introduces the theory of quantifying hazards for infrastructure risk analysis.
 The concept of loss-probability curves and